 For example, one of our clients in the financial services space offers credit to credit-challenged customers.
 As you can imagine, it was essential they utilized advanced data science techniques to manage risk and drive profitability.
 They invested heavily in data science, which paid off tremendously.

 That’s where AI came in.
-With AI-driven analytics, those business users could access data and gain meaningful insights with a simple search.
+With AI analytics, those business users could access data and gain meaningful insights with a simple search.
 This not only brought insights even closer to the business, but freed the data team to focus their attentions on powering even further growth and hitting their data KPIs.

 Empower the Customer with Information